MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 - `M` = Embodied emissions of a software system.
 Carbon that is emitted through the hardware on which the software is running.
 - `R` = Functional unit, which is how the application scales; per extra user, per API call, per service, etc.

-With this knowledge, it's essential to consider not only the application infrastructure and hardware but also the user devices and how the application scales, as it can alter the environmental footprint considerably.
+With this knowledge, it's essential to consider not only the application infrastructure and hardware but also the user devices and application scalability, as it can alter the environmental footprint considerably.

 Read the full [SCI specification on GitHub](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md).